 - Home First: 2011 Little Orchard Street, San Jose (24/7)

 Marketing Material for Distribution

 I am thrilled about your mission to reduce food insecurities and food waste!
 How can I help ?

 - Adopt a food run of your choice and become a regular runner.

-- Let your friends and families know about our mission and what we stand for: We help alleviate hunger and food waste in our communities!
+- Share our mission and what we stand for: We help alleviate hunger and food waste in our communities!
 Send them to our website at www.peninsulafoodrunners.org.

-- Let your favorite food businesses or companies know about our food run service.
+- Solicit your favorite food businesses or companies to donate their surplus.
 We are always looking to rescue good eatable food that can help feed hungry bellies.

 - Make a monetary donation.
 It is complicated and time consuming to manage our work, and we can always use more resources to be more effective.

 Here are additional Marketing material for your use (still in workings)